RichStone/content/fullstack.coach/write-markdown-distribute-everywhere.md

 It will be of special interest to you if you use webflow to host your blog.
-But you will also find big interesting bites if you have a developer or a technical blog which comes with its own pecularities and fun parts.
+But you will also find big interesting bites if you have a developer or a technical blog which come with their own pecularities and fun parts.
 Or maybe you'd like to open source your blog too?

 By the way, I just always wanted to write that something's an "Ultimate Guide", but actually it's just a bunch of paragraphs.
 It will be probably an eternal